 - Synthetic fragrances

 Make sure to check for these ingredients in your hair products too, as hair products come into contact with the skin and can also trigger a flare-up.

 3. Poor Gut Health

-Research shows that almost half of people suffering from rosacea also have small intestinal bacterial overgrowth (or SIBO).
+Research shows that almost half of people with rosacea also have small intestinal bacterial overgrowth (or SIBO).
 Coincidence?
 Nope.
-After receiving treatment for SIBO, 90% of people saw significant or complete reduction of their rosacea.
+After receiving treatment for SIBO, 90% of people saw significant or complete reduction of their rosacea symptoms.

 There’s a reason over 2,000 years ago Hippocrates said, “All disease begins in the gut.”
-It’s a central hub for health, and your gut health can be seen reflected in your entire body, including your skin.
+It’s a central hub for health, and your gut health is reflected in your entire body, including your skin.

 4. Imbalanced Skin Microbiome

-Simple things like over-cleansing, over-exfoliating, and using products with preservatives or antibiotics can all disrupt the balance of your skin microbiome.
+Simple things like over-cleansing, over-exfoliating, and using products with irritating ingredients can all disrupt the balance of your skin microbiome.

 5. Skin Mites

 Don’t worry!
 Skin mites sound a lot scarier than they are.
 Demodex mites are found on all human skin.
 They’re a natural part of the microbiome!
 Demodex folliculorum live in the hair follicles, mainly on the face, and in the meibomian glands of the eyelids.
 Demodex brevis live in the sebaceous glands of the skin.